entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/README.md

 2. [Prepare Kubernetes Environment](#prepare-kubernetes)
 3. [Deploy Entando](#deploy-entando)

+Note: For advanced or long-time Entando users, check out our [Quick Reference](quick-reference) install guide for just the steps.

 We've tested a variety of Kubernetes implementations, including Minikube, Minishift, CodeReady Containers, K3s, and Microk8s, to find the optimal combination of low cpu/memory usage, fast startup times, and minimal configuration.
 After downloading the necessary files, you'll have your own instance of Kubernetes up and running in <60 seconds.

-::: tip Notes:
-For advanced or long-time Entando users, check out our [Quick Reference](quick-reference) install guide for just the steps.

-**What's Needed to Run Kubernetes?**
+::: tip What's Needed to Run Kubernetes?
 Kubernetes is a container orchestrator designed to manage a server cluster.
 It requires at least one master node running a Linux OS.
 A lightweight ubuntu VM can be created in seconds with Multipass.
 Choosing a Type 1 hypervisor eliminates a guest OS, maximizing speed and performance.
 :::